karayabin/universe-snapshot/universe/Ling/Light_AjaxFileUploadManager/doc/api/Ling/Light_AjaxFileUploadManager/Service/LightAjaxFileUploadManagerService/executeAction.md

-Executes the action array on the file which path is given, and returns either the url (absolute, relative or even starting with http:// or https://) if the path is the chosen one (isReturnedPath=true), or null otherwise.
+Executes the action array on the file which path is given, and returns the url (absolute, relative or even starting with http:// or https://), depending on the configuration of the given action.

 The action array is defined in more details in the [action list](https://github.com/lingtalfi/Light_AjaxFileUploadManager/blob/master/doc/pages/action-list.md) page.